daniellenguyen/composer/README.txt

     — and the file extensions are case-sensitive.
 18. make a jar file
 19. Consider adding a MessageCloseFunction (Written by Justin)
 20. Make sure EVERYTHING has Public Constructors (Justin)
+21. Give View things to have???
+(Justin)

 Questions for TA: